Gambia Flag Home Page National Emblem

 Futsal:

-The GFA is the governing body of football in Gambia.
+The GFF is the governing body of football in Gambia.
 It was founded in 1952, and affiliated to FIFA since 1968 and to CAF (Confederation Of African Football or Confédération Africaine de Football) in 1968.
-It organizes the national football league and the national team.
+It organizes the national league matches and the national team.

 In August 2007 they were handed over the keys to their new administrative buildings as part of the Goal Bureau project called the Football House to which FIFA contributed $400,000 of the cost while $50,000 was contributed by the GFA.